jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-21-strength-with-restraint.md

 Strength is a gift, but without restraint, it can quickly become a danger.
 The same hands that can protect can also wound.
 The same weapon that can guard the innocent can also destroy if wielded without wisdom.
 That’s why every man should pursue both competence and character when it comes to self-defense.

 Unarmed skills teach confidence in the body God has given you.
 They remind you that courage isn’t found in intimidation but in preparation.
-Weapons proficiency—whether with a firearm, bow, or blade—adds another layer of responsibility.
+Weapons proficiency, whether with a firearm, bow, or blade, adds another layer of responsibility.
 To hold a weapon well is not to dominate others, but to steward power wisely.
 Competence matters because in a crisis, fumbling is dangerous.
 But character matters even more, because the person behind the trigger or the handle shapes the outcome.

 I once heard a story of a man who was trained in martial arts.
 One night he was confronted by an angry driver in a parking lot.
 He had every ability to retaliate, but instead he chose calm words and de-escalation.
 The confrontation ended without a fight.
 His training gave him the confidence to walk away, not the impulse to swing first.